-Sales and marketing teams can play a big impact on improving your SaaS magic number, and as a result, your gross margins will benefit.
+Sales and marketing teams can significantly impact your SaaS magic number, and as a result, your gross margins will benefit.

-A sales team is made up of sales reps whose main purpose is to meet the sales goals set by the organization.
-The efficiency of the sales team impacts your cash flow which is factored into your SaaS magic number.
+A sales team is made up of sales reps whose primary purpose is to meet the sales goals set by the organization.
+The sales team's efficiency impacts your cash flow, which is factored into your SaaS magic number.

-A marketing team’s main function is strategizing and implementing effective marketing processes.
-ARR growth for every sales and marketing dollar spent is a good indication of your marketing team’s success.
+A marketing team's primary function is strategizing and implementing effective marketing processes.
+ARR growth for every sales and marketing dollar spent is a good indication of your marketing team's success.